Andriy-Kulak/marketplace_eth_app_v1/README.md

 - https://ethereum.stackexchange.com/questions/38865/how-to-deploy-a-truffle-app-in-heroku
 - For the connect uport, make sure to put in on the server somewhere in a lambda function
 - Persist uPort Login in local storage

+Locally Start
+1. run > ganache-cli and copy mneumoic
+2. paste the mneumonic to metamask and go to localhost:8545
+3. run > truffle migrate --reset
+4. npm run start

+Notes
+- deploying with Infura and Truffle: https://truffleframework.com/tutorials/using-infura-custom-provider
+    1. `truffle compile`
+    2. `truffle migrate --network rinkeby`
+- to check your deployed contract:
+    1. Go to remix, (Environment should be Injected Web3) and paste in address and click "at Address"